 | Lac de la Vogealle | 30 km | 7h30 | +1400 m | Advanced |

-For non-athletes, the walk to the Prazon refreshment hut is very easily accessible, 35 minutes from the parking lot, with very little elevation change.
+For non-athletes, the walk to the buvette du Prazon is very easily accessible, 35 minutes from the parking lot, with very little elevation gain.

 2.2 Le Fond de la Combe: the star hike

 This is the most popular walk on the site.
-Accessible to the whole family, it runs along the Giffre river, crosses meadows, and offers spectacular views of the walls and waterfalls.
-It ends at the foot of the Bout du Monde, an imposing cliff from which the sources of the Giffre gush forth.
-In peak season, it is overcrowded, and it is recommended to come early in the morning.
+Accessible to the whole family, it follows the Giffre river, crosses meadows, and offers spectacular views of the cliffs and waterfalls.
+It ends at the foot of the Bout du Monde, an imposing cliff from which the Giffre springs gush.
+In high season, it is overcrowded, and it is advisable to come early in the morning.

-- Bring suitable walking shoes, even for family walks.
+- Plan appropriate walking shoes, even for family walks.

-- Site access is regulated: paid parking, dogs must be on a leash.
+- Access to the site is regulated: paid parking, dogs must be on a leash.

-- Trails are very busy in summer, prefer morning or spring.
+- Trails are very busy in summer, favor mornings or spring.

 3. The spectacular waterfalls of the cirque

-In spring, the cirque transforms into a true aquatic theater: more than thirty waterfalls pour down the cliffs.
-Some, like the Cascade de la Pleureuse, the Sauffaz, or the Pissevache are visible right at the site’s entrance.
+In spring, the cirque transforms into a true water theater: more than thirty waterfalls pour down the cliffs.
+Some, like the Cascade de la Pleureuse, la Sauffaz, or la Pissevache, are visible right at the entrance to the site.

 Here are some of these waterfalls: